This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 This can be used for a paralyzed muscle that the person cannot normally move.
 Because the electrical energy delivered is low, the procedure is safe and not expected to be painful.
 The person receiving the impulse may feel a minor tingling or, at worst, a slight burning sensation.

-Traditionally, FES technology has been developed and used for people who suffer paralysis from accidents.
-The stimulation can assist a person with small-scale muscle movements like voiding the bladder and swallowing, as well as with larger movements like walking, grasping objects, or standing up.
+The stimulation can assist a person with small-scale muscle movements like voiding the bladder and swallowing and with larger movements like walking, grasping objects, or standing up.

 FES has also been used in people recovering from a stroke who have lost some muscle function and those with neurological disorders or brain damage.